yurivict/vm-to-tor/README.md

 ## Installation (in less than 15 seconds)

 You need to have the ports tree installed.
-Here are all commands you need to install vbox-to-tor:
+Here are all commands you need to install vbox-to-tor, execute them as root:
 ```shell
 cd /tmp
 git clone https://github.com/yurivict/tiny-dhcp-server